 Police: More than one gunman suspected in Springfield shooting that injured 6

 Jun.
-2—Police believe that more than one person is behind a shooting in Springfield that injured six people early Wednesday morning.
+3—Police believe that more than one person is behind a shooting in Springfield that injured six people early Wednesday morning.

-While Gov. Mike DeWine said two people were in custody in the shooting, Springfield Police Chief Lee Graf could not confirm if anyone had been arrested.
+While Gov. Mike DeWine said two people were in custody in the shooting, Springfield Police Chief Lee Graf could not confirm whether anyone had been arrested.

-A large group had rented the space for a celebration of life for a person who died years ago when the gunfire broke out, resulting in a chaotic scene.
+A large group had rented the space for a memorial celebration for a person who died years ago.

 Six people were injured during the shooting.